strellic/z3.is/README.md

 Scopes are how certain accounts are given access to specific sections of the website.
 * superadmin - access to everything (can make new superadmin accounts)
 * users - access to create / delete users (can't create / delete superadmin accounts)
-* shorten - access to the URL shortener
+* links - access to the URL shortener
-* paste - access to the pastebin system
+* pastes - access to the pastebin system
 * upload - access to upload files (limited by MAXFILE size in .env)
 * download - access to download remote files (not limited by MAXFILE)